noriah/Simple-Authorization-Class/README.md

 If a user has the root flag, that means that they have ALL flags.

-You can create as many flags as you want. and to check if a user has a flag you issue the following statement:
+You can create as many flags as you want.
+To check if a user has a flag you issue the following statement:

 $class->checkFlag('FLAG_NAME', REDIRECT_TO_INDEX(true OR false));

 If the user has the flag, it will return true.
 If not, false or if the redirect option is set to true, it will redirect to index.
+It will return -1 if an error occured.